dwwatson1/Election_Analysis/README.md

 Before we can call this complete, we would also need to account for duplicate ballots numbers showing up.
 For example, Ballot ID: 1322913 in cell A2 might show up 6 times in a presidential year assuming that ID votes in 3 local elections, 1 congressional election, 1 Senate election, and 1 presidential election.
 This could be very useful to determine the rare cases when voters decided to say only vote for the president instead of voting for every option on the ballot.

 ## Project Difficulties
 I had trouble completing git commits using GitBash.
-However, in realizing my initial error, I learn more about GitBash and a command lines than I would have had I not made this error.
+However, in realizing my initial error, I learned more about GitBash and command lines than I would have had I not made this error.
 My initial error was naming my election analysis project __/Election-Analysis__ rather than __/Election_Analysis__.
 This caused an error in GitBash.
 I tried to rectify the error by renaming it to __/Election_Analysis__ and merging the data from __/Election-Analysis__.
 I ended up going down a deeper hole that I felt might erase all my work.
 I learned a lot from this experience (thanks for the tips Zeb!) and am confident I can nail this task in future projects.